 What seems like a solely touristy experience, is one of my favourite things to do every summer: going on a cruise around the Helsinki archipelago.
 It’s always magical and calm, the food is surprisingly good (you don’t have to get the meal), and it’s just a truly wonderful way to spend a couple of hours.
 My favourite is the Evening & Sunset cruise with IHA-Lines.

-Last year the Senate Square summer terrace was set up to allow locals to safely dine outside, revive the historic centre of Helsinki and just make the best of a beautiful Finnish summer.
+The Helsinki Summer terrace was set up to allow locals to safely dine outside in pandemic times – first on the Senate Square and then on Kasarmi Square, to revive the historic centre of Helsinki and just make the best of a beautiful Finnish summer.
 Selected local restaurants had little stalls out and the whole square was turned into an allotment garden.
-This year, the terrace returns, to Kasarmitori for 2021.
-Find out all about it here.
+Summer terraces are all around in Helsinki, Töölöntori, market square by Havis Amanda and Hietalahentori.

 Helsinki and Espoo have an archipelago of more than 600 islands, many of which you can visit.
 I can’t wait to discover more of the Helsinki islands every year.
 Go swimming, nap on the beach, walk along rocky shorelines or forests, enjoy a meal at a restaurant – the perfect destination for a summer day out!
 Here are some islands you can visit by boat or through a bridge: